-The most important activity parents and carers can do with children to encourage and support these skills is to read to them.
+The most important activity parents and carers can do with children to encourage and support these skills is to read to them regularly at home.

 What to bring to Kindergarten?

 The start of Kindergarten is an exciting time.
 It is important that you come prepared.